Krix12/JavaScript-Exercises/README.md

 If the exercise is taken from other source, it will be linked on the bottom of `Exercise.md` file.<br>
 If I designed the exercise, the source will be linked as "<em>Me</em>"

+All solution codes are coded by me.
+If you find any bugs or styling issues, open a pull request.
 # Contributors
 [@Krix12](https://github.com/Krix12)